-In this article, I look at the racket specs of the Babolat Pure Strike 16 x19 and the Wilson Clash 100 Pro to see how these two tennis rackets compare to each other.
+In this article, I will look at the specs of both rackets to see how they compare to each other.

 Racket Specs Comparison